 11/09/2024 – MSN: “Sotheby’s made history during its digital art sale as a painting made solely by robot artist, Ai-Da, sold for $1.08 million.
 The selling price smashed the initial predictions of $100,000.”
 Super Rare!
 Absolutely.
 Never Before Done

-Jason Savage: Cryptographer – Designer of Trithemian Web™ Cryptograms – applied art that combines aesthetics, an interactive design and a problem-solving goal.
-“My work uses elongated, vertically displayed lettering that conceals a cryptogram along with other hidden attributes.
-This is my original design concept.
-Interaction with the single layer raster file enables one to decipher the code, revealing the name of the piece, a personal message, and if present, other hidden features.
+Jason Savage: Cryptographer – Designer of the Trithemian Web™ – featuring applied art cryptograms that combine aesthetics, an interactive design and a problem-solving goal.
+“My work uses elongated, vertically displayed but horizontally read characters that conceal a cipher along with other hidden elements.
+Interaction with the single layer raster file enables one to decipher the code, revealing the name of the piece, a personal message, and if present, maybe more.
 It’s the combination of elements, interaction directives, and exclusive, conceptual design that sets my work apart.
 A 1972 bar challenge reimagined and transformed.”
+Savage coined a new movement – Linear Transmutation.
 Never Before Done